-Para Provision Comments Remedy 111 with electronic money (E-money) depends primarily on the features of individual E-money products and the This is unlike the introductions in the other sections, which set out how that particular sector/product type might be used for AML or TF purposes.
+Para Provision Comments Remedy with electronic money (E-money) depends primarily on the features of individual E-money products and the This is unlike the introductions in the other sections, which set out how that particular sector/product type might be used for AML or TF purposes.
 The factors indicating risk should be set out in the paragraphs below, rather than in the introduction.
-It is an overstatement that the risk associated with e-money is dependent on the degree to which third parties distribute e-money.
-II4, first bullet point, ii allows high or unlimited number of payments, loading or redemption, including cash withdrawal; This provision would benefit from additional clarity, as the text does not provide a timeframe for such transactions.
+It is an overstatement that the risk associated with e-money is dependent on the degree to which third parties distribute e-money. regarding how e-money products might be used for AML/TF purposes, rather than references to risk factors.
+II4, first bullet point, ii This provision would benefit from additional clarity, as the text does not provide a timeframe for such transactions.
 There is no reason to believe that a high or unlimited number of payments alone presents a risk of money laundering.
-This factor should not refer to the number of payments. of payments, loading or redemption, 114, second bullet point, i can be loaded anonymously, for example with cash, anonymous E- money or E-money products that benefit from the exemption in Article 12 of Directive (EU) 2015/849 The reference to 'anonymous e-money' is not needed.
+This factor should not refer to the number of payments. of payments, loading or redemption, II4, second bullet point, i The reference to 'anonymous e-money' is not needed.
 E-money issued under the Art.
 12 exemption is sufficient.
 According to these guidelines, all other e-money will involve at least the identification of the customer. with cash, anonymous E-money or Emoney products that benefit from the

-114, second bullet point, ii This raises a number of issues: 1) Almost all payment products can be funded by unidentified third parties, so it is difficult to support this provision.
+II4, second bullet point, ii This raises a number of issues: Almost all payment products can be funded by unidentified third parties, so it is difficult to support this provision.
 A bank account funding a transaction for example could previously have been funded from an anonymous cash deposit into the account.
 It is not clear that third party funding gives rise to any additional risk where cash funding is permissible.
-2) It is not always possible for the issuer to detect this so the provision is impractical.
-3) For anonymous products, a payment from a third party whom the issuer knows to have been identified by its payment service provider would have no impact on the money laundering risk.
-Delete 114, third bullet point, ii The number of merchants is usually dependent on the card scheme involved and is not indicative of risk.
-Transactions will involve the purchase of goods or services.
-Including this factor seems to suggest that a product's AML risk increases the more successful it becomes.
-Delete
+It is not always possible for the issuer to detect this so the provision is impractical.
+For anonymous products, a payment from a third party whom the issuer knows to have been identified by its payment service provider would have no impact on the money laundering risk.
+Delete II4, third bullet point, ii The number of merchants is usually dependent on the card scheme involved and is not indicative of risk Transactions will involve the Delete

 II4, third bullet point, iv The nature of e-commerce makes this an unreasonable factor.
-Risk should be focused on the precise location where the e-money instrument can be used rather than on the ability to carry out cross-border transactions in itself. to or in different_jurisdictions II4, third bullet point, v This provision could be regarded as capturing gift cards which re usually transferred to other person; and which are usually below 4MLD exemption thresholds.
-They do not usually give rise to higher risks. the customer, for example certain partner card products, but not low value gift 4, third bullet point, vi Small cash withdrawals do not constitute a money laundering risk and may be necessary for customers to redeem remaining balances.
+Risk should be focused on the precise location where the e-money instrument can be used rather than on the ability to carry out cross-border transactions in itself. to or in different_jurisdictions , .
+This provision could be regarded as capturing gift cards which re usually transferred to other person; and which are usually below 4MLD exemption thresholds.
+They do not usually give rise to higher risks. the customer, for example certain partner card products, but not low value gift II4, third bullet point, vi Small cash withdrawals do not constitute a money laundering risk and may be necessary for customers to redeem remaining balances.
 This factor would be better expressed to take account of the value of cash withdrawals.
 Cash withdrawal below the 4MLD EUR 100 threshold for example are low risk. allows high value cash withdrawals.
-II5 First bullet (ii) 17 5 Limiting the number of payments is better not featured as a factor indicating lower risk.
-There are many legitimate reasons for frequent payments.
-Delete reference to frequent payments
+II5 First bullet (ii) Limiting the number of payments is better not featured as a factor indicating lower risk.
+There are many legitimate reasons for frequent payments. , , ,